jhauberg/comply/README.md

 Unlike most popular linters, `comply` exclusively use Regex and pattern matching to determine violations.
 This makes `comply` *worse* than the alternatives (e.g. `clang-tidy`) in some cases, and may even have a higher tendency toward false-positives which a compiler-backed linter would not.

-On the upside, it allows `comply` to be much more lean in terms of dependencies and portability, and, I dare say, friendlier and easier to get into for people wishing to add or improve functionality.
+On the upside, it allows `comply` to be much more lean in terms of dependencies and portability, and, potentially even friendlier and easier to get into for people wishing to add or improve functionality.

 ## License